-Prior to joining Procopio, Ms. Morton was a partner at Bergeson LLP.
-She has also practiced at Squire Sanders & Dempsey, Fenwick & West, and Cahill Gordon & Reindel.
+Prior to joining Procopio, Mindy was a partner at Bergeson LLP.
+She has also practiced at Squire Sanders & Dempsey, Fenwick & West and Cahill Gordon & Reindel.

 - Successfully moved to dismiss declaratory relief complaint in case involving patent for embryo imaging.

 - Represented medical device company in patent case involving first sale doctrine.

 - Represented plaintiff in patent dispute involving mobile banking technology.

 - Obtained a temporary restraining order, preliminary injunction, and contempt citation for violation of temporary restraining order against a former employee who started a competing company using client’s technology; case settled favorably on the eve of trial.